Web services in Exchange

 Updated: December 17, 2013

-Discover the web services that are available in Exchange Server, Exchange Online, and Exchange Online as part of Office 365.
+Discover the web services that are available in Exchange.

 Applies to: Exchange 2013 | Exchange Online | Office 365 | EWS Managed API

-You can use Exchange Web Services (EWS) and other web services in Exchange to create solutions that enable your users to access Exchange mailbox data from services, websites, desktop computers, and mobile devices.
+You can use Exchange Web Services (EWS) and other web services in Exchange Online, Exchange Online as part of Office 365, or a version of Exchange starting with Exchange 2007 to create solutions that enable your users to access Exchange mailbox data from services, websites, desktop computers, and mobile devices.
 This article describes the web services that are available in Exchange.

 The terms specified in License information apply to your use of this content.
 Please review the terms carefully.

 EWS is a web service API that you can use to communicate with Exchange.
 EWS provides Exchange mailbox user’s data to any website, device, or computer that can connect to the Internet.
-EWS was introduced in Exchange Server 2007 and is available for Exchange Server, Exchange Online, and Exchange Online as part of Office 365.
+EWS is available in Exchange Online, Exchange Online as part of Office 365, and versions of Exchange starting with Exchange 2007.
 Learn more about EWS by digging into the web services content, reading about the EWS operations, and by using the EWS reference when you start developing your solutions.

 The SOAP Autodiscover service was introduced in Exchange 2010.
 If you are targeting a version of Exchange starting with Exchange 2010, including Exchange Online, we recommend that you use the SOAP Autodiscover service, rather than the POX Autodiscover service, to get client configuration data from Exchange.
 Like the POX Autodiscover service, the SOAP Autodiscover service provides configuration information, such as the EWS URL, but it allows for more granular control over the requested settings.
 The SOAP Autodiscover service also provides additional information about the federated status of an organization.
 For more information about the SOAP Autodiscover service, see Autodiscover for Exchange.